|

 obliged to say "No" he does it in such a way that you almost feel that

 he had said "Yes."
-The assistant cashier, Carl E. Harmon, needs
+The assistant cashier, Carl E. Harmon,

 no introduction to residents of Washburn county, having grown from